soundpaint/art-frame/README.md

 * show the _About_ window,
 * show the _License_ window, and
-* quit the application (and, optionally, thereby completely shut down the system).
+* quit the application (and, by default, thereby completely shut down the system).

 #### _Simulation_ Group